 Technology has permeated into the very fabric of our society.
 Today’s kids know how to operate smartphones before they’ve even written their first letter of the alphabet!
-It’s true that smartphones, tv screens, and computers are a great way to keep children engaged and accelerate their learning.
+It is true that smartphones, tv screens, and computers are a great way to keep children engaged and accelerate their learning.
 However, as the saying goes, the excess of anything can be bad.
-Find out how technology affects your child’s sleep pattern.
+Find out how technology affects your child’s sleep pattern below.

 What does research say?